 If you are a registered nurse, you can choose from many specialties and become certified in those areas.
 Such certifications show that you have attained expert knowledge in those fields.
-Having specific certifications has been shown to result in higher patient satisfaction rates, and also lower rates of errors in the care of patients.
-As this chart points out, in 2006 only 16% of Registered Nurses obtained certifications whereas in 2010 42% of RN’s obtained a certification.
-What does the future hold?
-Certainly has the nursing field becomes even more specialized this number is sure to increase.
+Having specific certifications has been shown to result in higher patient satisfaction rates and lower rates of errors in the care of patients.

 Some of the most important nursing certifications that are important for you to have to advance your career are the following:

 Registered nurses with a minimum of two years of clinical experience working in HIV/AIDS nursing can apply for the HIV/AIDS certified registered nurse certification.
 Applicants must apply for the certification exam and submit payment.
 The HIV/AIDS Nursing Certification Board must then approve the application.
 After the approval, nurses can schedule an exam date through Iso-Quality Testing.
 This computer-based exam consists of 250 multiple-choice questions covering ethical and legal issues, epidemiology and prevention, pathophysiology, and psychosocial issues.

 Once nurses pass the exam, they may use the ACRN designation after their signature.
 Nurses must retake the test every four years.

 Cost of Exam: $260 for ANAC members; $400 for non-members